getindata/kedro-kubeflow/docs/source/02_installation/01_installation.md

 First, you need to install base Kedro package in ``<17.0`` version

-> Kedro 17.0 is supported by kedro-kubeflow, but [not by kedro-mlflow](https://github.com/Galileo-Galilei/kedro-mlflow/issues/144) yet, so the latest version from 0.16.5 is recommended.
+> Kedro 17.0 is supported by kedro-kubeflow, but [not by kedro-mlflow](https://github.com/Galileo-Galilei/kedro-mlflow/issues/144) yet, so the latest version from 0.16 family is recommended.

 ```console
 $ pip install 'kedro<0.17'